thm2kor/Udacity-CarND-Traffic-Sign-Classifier/README.md

 2. The `tf.nn.softmax` function converts these logits to a probability for each class
 ![validation_accuracy][image15]

 3. The bar chart are filled with red colour if the prediction does not match with the labels.
+In my first submission, i had incorrectly discarded the validation set.
+After augmenting the training dataset, i had split 20% of the train set and considered it as my new validation.
+Thanks to the feedback from Udacity reviewer, I corrected this part and kept the original validation data provided by the project.
+Just by keeping the original dataset , i could notice two noticable changes:
+1. My validation accuracy slightly reduced from 99.4% to 98.5%
-In this batch of web images, the model incorrectly predicts the "80km/hr" label as "60km/hr".
-The other signs are correctly predicted.
-The performance of this batch is therefore **80%**.
+2. More importantly, the performance on the web images improved from 80% to 100% In this batch of web images, the model correctly predicted all the images.
+The performance of this batch is therefore **100%**.

 ### Model Certainty - Softmax Probabilities
 The probability histogram as shown above is a good measure on the certainty of the model.
 The above batch of web images were taken in different lighting conditions.
-The corresponding softmax value for 80km/hr shows a low certainty (of 57%) as compared to the "No Entry" sign which is close to 100%.
+The histogram shows "80kmph" sign shows low certainty rate compared to the other images.

 When i ran the model on images which are more clear and better lighting conditions, the softmax values were almost 100% for the predicted class.
 ![validation_accuracy][image16]